ironhacks/ironhacks-app/README.md

 </MainContainer>
 ```

-We create our own styles and decorators, check the source file to understant them.
+We create our own styles and decorators, check the source file to understand them.

 ### The Text Editor